 What is your routine now then?

 “Well, it starts with the first flight out of LAX.
 Usually around 6-7 am.
 I fly out early in case there’s delays or weather, I have 3-4 more chances of making it to the city I am heading to.
 Then at the gate, it’s just praying I get an upgrade to first class.
-Then I land and it’s nap, show, sleep, morning radio, nap, bad road food, show, slumber for 12 hours, bad road food (Arby’s, Pizza, local greasy spoon, etc.) show, whiskey, more whiskey, Denny’s/Waffle House, wake up hungover, get to airport (barely), wonder if TSA or American Airlines won’t let me board because I smell like Jameson Whiskey and Moons Over my Hammy, pass out in exit row, wake up in LA and explain to my wife and kids why Daddy looks like Nick Nolte’s double on a mugshot search service.
+Then I land and it’s nap, show, sleep, morning radio, nap, bad road food, show, slumber for 12 hours, bad road food (Arby’s, Pizza, local greasy spoon, etc.) show, whiskey, more whiskey, Denny’s/Waffle House, wake up hungover, get to airport (barely), wonder if TSA or American Airlines won’t let me board because I smell like Jameson Whiskey and Moons Over my Hammy, pass out in exit row, wake up in LA and explain to my wife and kids why Daddy looks like Nick Nolte’s mugshot.
 Hang out at home Sun-Wed and repeat the process on Thursday at LAX.

 How much new material do you provide and are you always writing?